Model Validation

 - Validate all required fields (full validation)true

-- Validate only provided fields (field-level validation)- Defaults to
+- Validate only provided fields (field-level validation)

 Use Cases